heraaali/heraaali.github.io/content/blog/git.md

 +++

-Git can get a little confusing when you’re first starting out.
-Here’s a list of commands to use as a reference - I’ve included the basic commands, and a few that I can never seem to remember!
+Mastering source control is essential for a software developer, but Git can get a little confusing when you’re first starting out.
+Here is a list of commands to use as a reference -- I've included all the basics you would need to use Git from the command line.

 | Command | Description |